m4ttsch/omscs-notes-notes/information-security/symmetric-encryption.md

 We XOR two numbers bit-by-bit, and we return 0 when the bits match and 1 otherwise.
 Therefore `0b0100100001101001` XOR `0b1111100111110010` is `0b1011000110011011`.

 ## Mangler Function
 The **mangler function** performs the bulk of the processing in a DES round.
 It expands the right half of the input from 32 bits to 48 bits and XORs it with the per-round key.
-The result is substituted back into a 32-bit value, which the function the permutates.
+The result is substituted back into a 32-bit value, which the function then permutates.

 ![](https://omscs-notes.s3.us-east-2.amazonaws.com/5DC76BA7-E969-4935-8B3D-2F4400C34696.png)